balena/gibra/README.md

 # Artifacts Assistant

-This is a pocket app that maintains a `CHANGELOG.md` file and a `dist` folder containing versioned binary artifacts.
+This is a pocket app that maintains a binary artifacts repository using a `dist` folder, and annotating the changelog in Git tag comments.

 The Artifacts Assistant depends on Python 3.